 Profits can be confiscated from supervised institutions or individuals in senior functions, for instance directors, executives and other managers.
-Under the Stock Exchange Act, any individual or legal entity committing a serious violation of the ban on market manipulation and insider trading or the disclosure requirements can also have profits confiscated.
+Furthermore under the Stock Exchange Act, any individual or legal entity committing a serious violation of the ban on market manipulation and insider trading or the disclosure requirements can also have profits confiscated.

 FINMA has the power to issue disgorgement orders for unlawfully generated profits and any losses avoided.
 The law allows FINMA to estimate the profit generated or loss avoided if calculating it precisely is impossible or entails a disproportionate effort, which is often the case.